Purpose clauses, 2016

 Intake and diversion, 2016

-Initial intake and diversion decision is at the discretion of the prosecutor.
+Initial intake and court diversion decision is at the discretion of the prosecutor.

 In Arizona, law enforcement officers (LEO)’s can issue a citation that serves as an order to appear before the court.
 When LEOs take youth to a court-approved detention facility, a report and sworn affidavit or citation must be submitted to the court within 24 hours.
 When not detained, following a referral to the prosecutor for delinquent or incorrigible acts, the petition alleging delinquent or incorrigible acts must be filed with the court within 45 days.
 Depending on the jurisdiction, commissioners or hearing officers appointed by the court may conduct pretrial detention hearings and process, adjudicate, and dispose of non-felonious allegations, subject to court order.
 A city or town attorney/prosecutor assigned to municipal court with approval of the county attorney (DA) may establish diversion programs for most misdemeanor/ordinance-level offenses except DUI-related offenses.
 Lesser alcohol violations are also excluded from diversion when the youth participated in a diversion program at least twice within the last 2 years.